 Peers that are not part of a storage partition cannot read the private values and should return an error to the User Chain Code.

 Transactions involving multiple storage partitions need consistency across the channel.
 E.g., Read Sets (along with portion of Write Set) may need to disseminated to entire channel to accomplish (as would be done for private data without storage partitions).

+Blind creation is achieved by performing a Get and, if the key doesn’t exist, then performing a blind write (note: if the key does exist, an invalid value is returned from Get due to not being included in the storage partition).
+During commit, the associated VSCC can then additionally enforce policies where updates are not allowed in these situations.
+This mechanism leverages the normal state DB containing all hashed keys and their versions.
+I.e., Peers can call Put and Delete (even when not on a partition) and can call Get to enable version checks (but not to get an actual value).

 3.5.
 Validation - Additional Considerations (WiP)